kunj134/mern-infra/terraform/readme.md

 ## Step:4 changes in values of defined variables as per the environment

+Refer to "backend.tf" to configure key as per the environment for remote state path.

 Refer to "provider.tf" to configure central tagging for the resources which will create from terraform.

 Refer to "locals.tf" to configure values of defined variables.